 Supernova Collisions with the Solar System.

 Images from simulations of a supernova impact on the solar system.
 The supernova blast violently pushes the solar wind, compressing it to within the inner solar system, more than tenfold times closer than its current reach far beyond Pluto.
-Citation: Fields, Athanassiadou, and Johnson (2008).
+Citations: Fields et al (2020); Fields, Athanassiadou, and Johnson (2008).

 Radioactivity-Based DISTANCE TO THE SUPERNOVA